DarkStarStrix/PyC/README.md

 It serves as both an educational tool and a foundation for a lightweight compiler targeting Python-like code, with a focus on AI and scientific computing workloads.

 **Note:** This project is under active development.
 Some features, like the CLI interface, are now implemented, while others (e.g., full Python syntax, functional CUDA) are planned.
-Contributions are welcome—check `Doc.md` for an understanding of the project, then create a feature branch and open a pull request.
+Contributions are welcome—check `Doc.md` for an understanding of the project, then create a feature branch and open a pull request

 ## Features